-"Issuer" shall mean the Bloomingburg Fire District, a Joint Fire District, in the Town of Mamakating and the Village of Bloomingburg, Sullivan County and the Town of Wallkill, Orange County, a district corporation of the State of New York.
+"Issuer" shall mean the Wallkill Fire District, in the Town of Shawangunk, Ulster County, New York, a district corporation of the State of New York.

 "MSRB" shall mean the Municipal Securities Rulemaking Board established in accordance with the provisions of Section 15B(b)(1) of the Securities Exchange Act of 1934, or any successor thereto or to the functions of the MSRB contemplated by this Agreement.